jython/book/chapter19.rst

 a reference to the function object (typically a name if a normal function).
 Calling the function instead creates an amusing bug where your target function runs now, so everything looks fine at first.
-But no concurrency is happening, because the function call is being performed within the invoking thread.
+But no concurrency is happening, because the function call is actually being run by the invoking thread, not this new thread.

 The target function can be a regular function, or an object that is callable (implements ``__call__``).
 This later example of course makes